SergioVargasRamirez/MiniMUC/README.md

 ## Installation:

 I installed OpenSuse Tumbleweed to have access to the most recent kernel and drivers and be able to use the GPU (Intel ARC 770) for computational purposes.
+After many attempts to get the GPU working with different programs I was pointed to an incompatibility between the kernel version >6.8 and the intel-oneapi packages.
+I then installed Ubuntu 22LTS to test whether the intel packages worked with the Arc 770 GPU.
+This test was successful.
+Therefore, I installed OpenSuse Leap 15.6 RC, which comes with kernel 6.4 with the necessary backport updates to support Arc 770.
+I installed OpenSuse to follow the suggestion to avoid modifying the host system and get all the necessary GPU packagery running via containers.
+This actually works very well.
+I can use an Ubuntu 22LTS container and install the necessary intel-oneapi, etc. packages and use the container to run the GPU computation whenever I need them to do it.

 ## Post-install changes: